White Chicks: Plot

-Two FBI agent brothers, Marcus Anthony II and Kevin Copeland unsuccessfully try to collar a drug dealer by selling their product disguised as ice cream.
-They are eventually offered a reprieve if they escort the sisters Brittany and Tiffany Wilson safely to a weekend-long fashion event in The Hamptons; the rich but shallow socialite daughters of Wilson Cruiseliners CEO Andrew Wilson, whom the police are suspicious that they will become the next victims in a string of high-profile kidnappings.
-However on the drive, the Wilson sisters' dog leaps out of the vehicle's window, causing Kevin to reach for its leash to save it, losing control of the vehicle, causing an accident where the sisters suffer minor facial scars.
-With the Wilsons refusing to be seen in such imperfect condition, Kevin, fearing for their jobs, scares the girls into staying at a hotel while he and Marcus disguise themselves as the sisters and attend the event.
+In New York City, FBI agent brothers Marcus Anthony II and Kevin Copeland inadvertently ruin a drug bust.
+Their boss, Chief Elliott Gordon, offers them a reprieve if they safely escort sisters Brittany and Tiffany Wilson - the rich, shallow socialite daughters of Wilson Cruiseliners CEO Andrew Wilson, whom the police suspect will become the next victims in a string of high-profile kidnappings - to a weekend-long fashion event in the Hamptons.
+On the drive, the sisters' dog Baby leaps out of the car window, causing Kevin to lose control of the car.
+The sisters suffer minor facial cuts, but refuse to be seen with them.
+Kevin sends them into hiding and has a makeup expert friend create prosthetic disguises so he and Marcus can replace them.

-Kevin as Brittany, and Marcus as Tiffany, acquaint themselves with the sisters' three best friends – Lisa Anderson, Karen Googlestein, and Tori Wilson – and encounter their rivals: the Vandergeld sisters, Heather and Megan.
-Unbeknownst to Kevin and Marcus, the sisters are being monitored by their colleagues, Vincent Gomez and Jake Harper, and their boss, Chief Elliott Gordon, who are undercover posing as hotel staff.
-At the hotel, pro basketball player Latrell Spencer, who has an assistant named Tony, is attracted to Marcus/Tiffany, and Kevin takes a shine to New York One News reporter, Denise Porter.
+Kevin as Brittany and Marcus as Tiffany meet the sisters' three best friends – Lisa Anderson, Karen Googlestein, and Tori Wilson – and their rivals, Heather and Megan Vandergeld.
+Unbeknownst to Kevin and Marcus, they are being watched by Gordon, along with colleagues Vincent Gomez and Jake Harper, who are undercover posing as hotel staff.
+At the hotel, pro football player Latrell Spencer is attracted to Marcus/Tiffany, and Kevin sets his sights on New York One News reporter Denise Porter.

-At one of the Vandergelds' annual charity auction party that night, Latrell wins a dinner date with Marcus/Tiffany, while Kevin pretends to be Latrell to attract Denise, after hearing that she likes rich men.
-While the real Latrell takes Marcus/Tiffany to the La Bella restaurant, Kevin uses Latrell's car to drive Denise to Latrell's house, where he begins to solicit information about Ted Burton turning the tables on Warren Vandergeld, Heather and Megan's father.
-With Kevin becoming romantically involved with Denise and Marcus/Tiffany trying to reject Latrell to no avail, their combined antics put them under Gomez and Harper's suspicion.
+At the Vandergelds' annual charity auction, Latrell wins a dinner date at a restaurant with Marcus/Tiffany.
+While Latrell takes Marcus/Tiffany to a restaurant, Kevin, believing Denise likes rich men, pretends to be Latrell and takes Latrell's car to drive Denise to Latrell's house.
+There, he hears about criminal Ted Burton turning the tables on Heather and Megan's father, Warren.
+With Kevin becoming romantically involved with Denise and Marcus/Tiffany unsuccessfully trying to reject Latrell, their combined antics put them under Gomez and Harper's suspicion.